 You receive mentor support in schools as well as visits from UEL tutors.
 Tutorial support is negotiated around your individual development needs.
-The programme is designed to support you in meeting the QTS standards through focused seminars, lectures and assignments.
+The programme is designed to support you in meeting the standards for QTS through focused seminars, lectures and assignments.